Best WooCommerce paywall plugin

 Now it's time to learn how to set one up.
 To do this, you need the following stack of plugins:

-1. The free WooCommerce plugin - this adds the basic eCommerce functionality to your site.
+1. The free WooCommerce plugin - this adds the basic ecommerce functionality to your site.

 2. Password Protected Categories - this restricts access to your website content, hiding it behind the paywall.